pm51502/web2-lab1/README.md

-Repo for lab1 Web 2 course
+Repo for lab1 Web 2 course on FER